mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 307 - Naive Time Assumptions/readme.md

 # Why the Bijection Is Important 🗺️

 Time in the real world is fuzzy, political, and full of exceptions.

 If your program models it as linear and perfect, you introduce a mismatch to the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).

-That mismatch leads to bugs that are impossible to reproduce and hard to explain.
+That mismatch leads to [defects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Quality/Stop%20Calling%20them%20'Bugs'/readme.md) that are impossible to reproduce and hard to explain.

-You need to represent time the way it behaves: with context, rules, and variability.
+You need to represent time in a way that reflects its behavior: with context, rules, and variability.

 When your code assumes simplified time behavior, you break the correspondence between your program's time model and reality.

-This creates [defects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Quality/Stop%20Calling%20them%20'Bugs'/readme.md) that appear randomly when your application encounters real-world time scenarios like daylight saving time transitions, leap years, or timezone changes.
+This creates [defects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Quality/Stop%20Calling%20them%20'Bugs'/readme.md) that appear randomly when your application encounters real-world time scenarios such as [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) transitions, leap years, or timezone changes.

 Maintaining the bijection means respecting the true complexity of time and using established libraries that handle these edge cases correctly.

 Breaking this [correspondence](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) leads to scheduling errors, incorrect age calculations, and data corruption in time-sensitive applications.

-You cannot create a date from February 30th.
+You cannot create a date with a day of February 30th.

 You need to follow the [fail-fast](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Fail%20Fast/readme.md) principle

 # AI Generation 🤖

 AI often assumes *new Date()* works fine.
 Many generated examples ignore time zones, DST changes, and even correct parsing.
 AI helps you repeat illusions faster.

-AI code generators frequently create time-handling code with common falsehoods.
+AI code generators sometimes create time-handling code with common falsehoods.

-They often generate simple date arithmetic, hardcoded timezone assumptions, and naive datetime operations because these patterns appear frequently in training data.
+They often generate simple date arithmetic, hardcoded timezone assumptions, and naive datetime operations because these patterns sometimes happen in training data.

 # AI Detection 🧲